 The service also offers books in other languages, such as Chinese, Dutch, Spanish, Italian, and many more.

 As a volunteer initiative, Project Gutenberg is 100% free and does not require registration or a subscription.
 The home page includes a link to a donation page, but it is not necessary to donate to access the website’s content.

 Fictionaut is a vibrant literary community designed specifically for short fiction and poetry.
 It is a friendly creative hub that enables users to discover new authors, publish their own works, get feedback and connect with others.

-As a website still in development, Fictionaut is currently invite-only – meaning that only those who had received an invite can log in, comment, and publish.
+As a website still in development, Fictionaut is currently invite-only – meaning that only those who have received an invitation can log in, comment, and publish.

 Non-members can, however, read all short stories and poetry for free – and there are over 15,000 works to choose from already.

-In order to browse on the website you have to create a free account.
-All of the services – such as publishing own works, reading and commenting other people’s work, the iOS app, and many others – are entirely free to use, since Wattpad earns money through advertising.
+To browse on the website, you have to create a free account.
+All the services – such as publishing own works, reading and commenting on other people’s work, the iOS app, and many others – are entirely free to use, since Wattpad earns money through advertising.

 There is also a Premium plan that gives some special options such as exclusive theme colors or no ads, but it is not required to use the app in its fullest nor to promote Premium users’ content over others.

 With over 565 million free stories available, there are plenty of content users can choose from.
 Anyone is welcome to publish their original work, but that does not equal bad writing.